resource0x/concert0x/doodle-script.md

 motif m: *=24 T/-12c +4s ^T  # default note duration = 24 ticks
 voice v1: m m m m            # no style override, uses the original style from the motif
 ```
-- Symbol tilda (^) marks the note to be synchronized with the onset of the next bar.
+- Symbol caret (^) marks the note to be synchronized with the onset of the next bar.
 In other words, it allows you to position your motif on time axis relative to the bar boundary.

 You can define **more than one voice** (e.g. adding a separate voice for bass line).